BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 the feature annotation models in [Chado](/wiki/Chado "wikilink") or [GFF3](/wiki/GFF3 "wikilink"), for example.
 How should an annotator use an ontology?
 How should the use of an ontology be reflected in the client behaviour?
-What about DAS ontology servers (and the term DAS command)?
+What about DAS ontology servers (and the 'term' DAS command)?
 This topic dosn't really fit with the idea of a 'hackathon', but is a very interesting aspect of DAS. i.e.